Bluebella - EU

 The most important thing is that you are comfortable and not wearing anything that causes you any discomfort or pain, and of course that you look and feel amazing in your new lingerie.

-Written for Bluebella by Bok Goodall and Winn Austin.
+Written by Bok Goodall and Winn Austin.
 Founders of My Size CIC, https://mysize.org.uk creating the first global sizing standard for Transgender women.

 Share